 When the party starts asking questions, Leo says that they’ll play a game: he’s supposed to “raise” four “pillars of fire” around town, which he plans to do by blowing up major buildings, starting with this one.
 He adds that there’s clue to one of the locations hidden here at the concert hall.
 Of course, the bombs are about to go off, so the party doesn’t have long to find it!
 Geeze, imagine if he had said, “I’ve hidden a riddle here!” but then not actually hide a riddle here, just to see if the party would stick around to be blown up, looking for a nonexistent clue?
 Thankfully that isn’t the case, but Taurus decides to fight us to delay us further.
 Lisa makes a bold claim that she’s going to defend her two friends before the battle, which is just setting her poor self up for a fall.
 Should be fun!

 We weren’t able to spot any of Taurus’ weaknesses with our current setup, but he didn’t seem to have any major resistances, either.
-His biggest strategy was to confuse the party, which was irritating as there didn’t seem to be a way to cure that status effect (I’ll have to try attacking a confused party member to see if that works in the future…).
+His biggest strategy was to Confuse the party, which was irritating as there didn’t seem to be a way to cure that status effect (I’ll have to try attacking a Confused party member to see if that works in the future…).
 He also had a group Earth spell that could really hurt, since two of our party members were weak against it!
-We tried to lay into him with two combo spells (Heavy Rain and Kamaitachi), but when we lost Michel and Yukki to confusion, that fell by the wayside.
+We tried to lay into him with two combo spells (Heavy Rain and Kamaitachi), but when we lost Michel and Yukki to Confusion, that fell by the wayside.
 Good thing the boss just plain wasn’t very strong (and kept making the mistake of casting single-target Earth spells on people who were strong against them!), so he couldn’t keep up even with his advantage!

 Taurus ran off, but not without some parting spite in the form of draining Lisa’s friends’ energy (he had to provoke them to put on their club masks under threat of revoking their wishes).
 He claims they have lots of energy, but compared to the whole stadium he offered at the outset, I have a feeling Joker isn’t going to be very impressed.
 Creepily and also sad, we saw Lisa’s shadowmen friends following us in at least one shop after the fact, still trying to speak to her!

 The party escaped the building in time, along with Leo’s riddle, and it exploded behind them.
 Unfortunately, the burning building triggered a pyrophobic reaction from Maya, who shouted for her father and claimed that her hands were burning.
-At this point, Yukino noticed that Maya genuinely had burns on her hand – I’m not sure if the game is trying to imply that they supernaturally appeared during her attack, or if she had been burned in the past and Yukino never noticed over the course of their long-established working relationship (the latter may be the more likely possibility, since the supernatural explanation would have elicited a bigger response, even though that leaves us with the problems introduced by Yukino never noticing her friend’s prominent injuries!).
+At this point, Yukino noticed that Maya had burns on her hand – I’m not sure if the game is trying to imply that they supernaturally appeared during her attack, or if she had been burned in the past and Yukino never noticed over the course of their long-established working relationship (the latter may actually be the more likely possibility, since the supernatural explanation would have elicited a bigger response, even though that leaves us with the problems introduced by Yukino never noticing her friend’s prominent injuries!).
 Tatsuya was able to calm her down, though I didn’t feel very helpful in this case, since we used a walkthrough to guide us through all this, ah… basic human compassion.
 Don’t look at me like that!
 This game is only too happy to screw us with these branching paths, we didn’t want to get them wrong!
-The party was polite enough not to ask her about her trauma on the spot, though it’s hard for me to feel complimentary when this game keeps hiding backstory from us, even if this is the most acceptable method so far.
+The party was polite enough not to ask her about her trauma on the spot, though it’s hard for me to feel complimentary when this game keeps hiding backstory from us, even if this is the most acceptable instance so far.
 Hey Michel and Lisa, you two want to talk about your clearly supernatural common dreams yet, or are you just going to keep getting interrupted in the process?